ENME480/Lab-Code/Final Project/Final_Project_Details.md

 One single PDF containing the following:

 - Pseudo code for detecting and moving the block  (no specific format to be followed)
-- Math for camera frame to table frame
+- Math for camera frame to table frame (your intuition behind the perspective warping, and transformation from camera frame to image frame)
 - Video of pick and place task on UR3e (as a link (GDrive/YouTube) in the report)
 - Extra Credit: Stacking (3.33 pts per block) - Max 10pts possible